pranavan15/Ballerina-samples/Built-in-resilience/README.md

 ## Introduction
 Following guide demonstrates how to use built-in resiliency options available in Ballerina.
 Ballerina runtime provides built-in utilities to handle the connector actions in a more resilient manner.
-Handling transient failures in Ballerina is easier than any other languages.
+Handling transient failures in Ballerina is easier than any other language.

 ## What You Will Devolop
 You'll build a service, which can be consumed by users to get the stock exchange rates.
 It basically calls the Foreign exchange rates and currency conversion API (http://fixer.io/) in the backend to get these information.